Skip to main content

 systemctl restart sshd

-Warning: Only do this after confirming SSH key authentication works, or you'll lock yourself out.
+Only do this after confirming key-based SSH login works.

 pihole -up